-For the above groups, the proponent will strive to use primary data sources and hold face-to-face meetings to discuss concerns.
-The proponent will facilitate these meetings by making key EA summary documents (baseline studies, EIS, key findings, plain language summaries) accessible in advance.
+For the above Indigenous groups, the proponent will strive to use primary data sources and hold face-toface meetings to discuss concerns.
+The proponent will facilitate these meetings by making key EA summary documents (baseline studies, EIS, key findings, plain language summaries) available in advance of meetings.
 The proponent will ensure there are sufficient opportunities for individuals and groups to provide oral input in the language of their choice.
-If possible, the proponent should consider translating information for these groups into the appropriate Indigenous languages(s) in order to facilitate engagement activities during the EA.
-For any impacts identified during these engagement activities, the proponent will discuss approaches to manage or mitigate those impacts and make efforts to discuss the degree of those impacts after mitigation (residual effects) with Indigenous groups prior to submitting the EIS to the Agency (see Part 2, Section 7.1.10 and Part 2, Section 7.3.6 of these guidelines).
+If possible, the proponent should consider translating information for these groups into the appropriate Indigenous languages in order to facilitate engagement activities during the EA.
+For any impacts identified during these engagement activities, prior to submitting the EIS to the Agency the proponent will discuss with Indigenous groups approaches to avoid or mitigate those impacts and discuss the seriousness of those impacts after mitigation (residual effects; see Part 2, section 7.1.9 and Part 2, section 7.3.4 of these guidelines).
+Once the input has been provided, the proponent will summarize the Indigenous groups' views in a plain language document designed for their citizens that addresses key concerns identified by their communities and makes use of their language, where appropriate.

 For Indigenous groups that may also be affected by the project, but to a lesser degree, the proponent will, at a minimum, ensure these groups are notified about key steps in the EIS development process and of opportunities to provide comments on key EA documents and/or information to be provided regarding their community.
-The proponent will ensure these groups are reflected in the baseline information and assessment of potential effects or impacts in the EIS (see Part 2, Section 7.1.10 of these guidelines).
-These groups include (in alphabetical order):
+The proponent will ensure these groups are reflected in the baseline information and assessment of potential effects or impacts in the EIS (see Part 2, section 7.1.9 of these guidelines).
+These Indigenous groups include: